letitiatel/Snap-Doc-App/README.md

 ### 3. Features List
 - Ability to use the device's camera to scan text from physical documents or images.
-- Manual adjustment options for text cropping and rotation.
-- Chosing a photo from the gallery/ from Drive.
+- Chosing a photo from the gallery.
 - Viewing, organizing, and managing scanned documents.
 - Options to rename, delete, or share scanned documents.